Toledo, Ohio: Climate

+Algae blooms

+Harmful blooms of cyanobacteria, or blue-green algae, were so extremely bad in the 1960s that Lake Erie was mocked as a dead zone, said to have "no life".
+However, through clean water rules the lake was revived.
+Algal blooms have returned and have been negatively affecting Lake Erie since the late 1990s.
+Heightened levels of blue-green algae can affect both human and ecosystem health by causing fish to die and the water to be discolored and foul smelling, and oxygen-deficient dead zones may even start to form.
+Sometimes the blooms are so thick that they slow boats.
+These large blooms are caused by agricultural runoff flowing into the lake.
+Agricultural runoff dumps phosphorus into the western basin of Lake Erie and acts as a fertilizer for the blue-green algae, and the warmer weather seen in July through October in Northern Ohio helps speed up the growing process.
+Because of Toledo's closeness to the lake, Toledo citizens are affected each year.
+Algal blooms can cause water bills to increase in this area $100 per year for a family of five.
+The effects of these blooms go beyond higher water bills, as heightened blooms can even shut down parts of the economy, such as tourism and fishing industries, and cause property values to drop, costing the local economy tens of millions of dollars.

 Demographics

+In 1870, 75.3% of Toledo's foreign-born population were from Germany and Ireland.

 As of the 2010 census, the city proper had a population of 287,128.
 It is the principal city in the Toledo Metropolitan Statistical Area which had a population of 651,429 and was the sixth-largest metropolitan area in the state of Ohio, behind Cleveland, Columbus, Cincinnati, Dayton, and Akron.
 The larger Toledo-Fremont Combined Statistical Area had a population of 712,373.
-According to the Toledo Metropolitan Council of Governments, the Toledo/Northwest Ohio region of 10 counties has over 1 million residents.
+According to the Toledo Metropolitan Council of Governments, the Toledo/Northwest Ohio region of 10 counties has over one million residents.

 The U.S. Census Bureau estimated Toledo's population as 297,806 in 2006 and 295,029 in 2007.
 In response to an appeal by the City of Toledo, the Census Bureau's July 2007 estimate was revised to 316,851, slightly more than in 2000, which would have been the city's first population gain in 40 years.
 However, the 2010 census figures released in March 2011 showed the population as of April 1, 2010, at 287,208, indicating a 25% loss of population since its zenith in 1970.